Get the facts on personal injury lawsuit loans. Find out if a loan is right for your situation, and what that cash advance will really cost you.

 A personal injury lawsuit loan can provide financial relief while your case is pending.
 It’s not a loan in the traditional sense.
-It's really more of a cash advance against your future settlement proceeds.
-Personal injury loans are often advertised as lawsuit cash advances, pre-settlement funding, and non-recourse financial assistance.
+Lawsuit loans are a cash advance against your future settlement proceeds.

 Personal injury cases can go on for months, sometimes years.
 Your lawyer may be involved in lengthy negotiations with the insurance company or pre-trial discovery.
 Maybe you’re waiting on a trial date.
-Whatever the delay, your life still goes on.
-And along with it are the bills you have to pay.
+Whatever the delay, your life still goes on, and there are bills to pay.

 Most personal injury attorneys have more than one client.
 If they were to begin making loans, they would eventually turn into the same loan companies who already make settlement loans.
 It’s not something most attorneys want to do.